 Himalayan (Colorpoint Persian)

-Just because you aren't likely to find your Himalayan climbing your curtains, doesn't mean your cat is boring.
-In fact, Himalayans are fun to have around and love to play chase games with toys and lasers.
-Yet, they are smart enough to know when to quit and just look regal.
-Himalayans get along with everyone, even the family dog, if introduced when young.
+But just because you aren't likely to find your Himalayan climbing your curtains, this doesn't mean your cat is boring.
+In fact, Himalayans are fun to have around and love to play chase games with a variety of toys.

 Himalayans are a relatively healthy breed.
 Some issues that can flare up include polycystic kidney disease (PKD) and progressive retinal atrophy (PRA) and some may even develop breathing issues due to their flat faces.
-But these potential ailments are more the exception than the rule, especially if you buy your kitten from a reputable breeder.
-Also, because of their long coat, Himalayans can develop hairballs so it’s a good idea to speak with your veterinarian about prevention early on.
+But these potential ailments are more the exception than the rule, especially if you buy your kitten from a reputable Himalayan breeder.
+Also, because of their long coat, these kitties can develop hairballs, so speak with your veterinarian about prevention early on.

-- Himalayans are good on camera.
-Jinx, the most famous Himalayan, played a starring role with Robert DeNiro in the hit comedy Meet the Parents.
-“Sassy” was the smart-aleck kitty voiced by Sally Field in two of the popular Homeward Bound movies: The Incredible Journey and Lost in San Francisco.
+- A Himalayan's good looks make him camera-ready.
+Jinx, perhaps the most famous Hollywood Himalayan, played a starring role with Robert DeNiro in the hit comedy Meet the Parents.
+Sassy was the smart-aleck kitty voiced by Sally Field in two of the popular Homeward Bound movies: The Incredible Journey and Lost in San Francisco.

 - Martha Stewart has had several Himalayan cats over the years.
 In February 1999, three of them were featured on the cover of Martha Stewart Living magazine.

-- In 2012, a Himalayan named Captain Meow set the Guinness record for having the longest hair.
+- In 2012, a Himalayan named Colonel Meow set the Guinness record for having the longest hair.